 TABLE OF CONTENTS

 - What name, gender, and pronouns do I use when I sign up?
+Does my name in Spruce have to match my ID?

 - What if I don't have a smartphone?